 Be careful, because u might not have a maximum or minimum value!
-Assuming that u varies continuously (which it must if Calclulus is to be useful at all), then it must have a maximum and minimum value whenever the range of possibilities is compact; this means that if you pass continuously through the possibilities in any way, then you are always approaching some limiting possibility.
-(In terms of u = f(x), this is the case when f is continuous and its domain, the range of possible values of x, is a closed and bounded interval.)
-However, if the range of possibilities heads off to infinity in some way, or if there is an edge case that's not quite possible to reach, then you also have to take a limit to see what value u is approaching.
+Assuming that u varies continuously (which it must if Calclulus is to be useful at all), then it must have a maximum and minimum value whenever the domain of the function (including any constraints) is both closed and bounded (which is called compact); this means that if you pass continuously through the possibilities in any way, then you are always approaching some limiting possibility.
+However, if the range of possibilities heads off to infinity in some way, then you also have to take a limit to see what value u is approaching, which can be very difficult to do in more than one dimension.
+Or if there is a boundary that's not included in the domain, then you have to take a limit approaching that boundary, although in that case you can hope that you can check the bondary as if it were included, the same way as above.
 If any such limit is larger than every value that u actually reaches (which includes the possibility that a limit is ∞), then u has no maximum value; if any such limit is smaller than every value that u actually reaches (which includes the possibility that a limit is −∞), then u has no minimum value.

 So in the end, you look at these possibilities:

 Here is a typical problem: The hypotenuse of a right triangle (maybe it's a ladder leaning against a wall) is fixed at 20 feet, but the other two sides of the triangle could be anything.
 Still, since it's a right triangle, we know that x2 + y2 = 202, where x and y are the lengths of legs of the triangle.
+(If we think of x and y as independent variables, then this equation is our constraint.)
 Differentiating this, 2x dx + 2y dy = 0.
 Now suppose that we want to maximize or minimize the area of this triangle.
 Since it's a right triangle, the area is A = ½xy, so dA = ½y dx + ½x dy.
 If this is zero, then ½y dx + ½x dy = 0, to go along with the other equation 2x dx + 2y dy = 0.

 So the largest area is 100 square feet, and while there is no smallest area, the area can get arbitrarily small with a limit of 0.

-This web page was written in 2015 by Toby Bartels, last edited on 2015 November 17.
+This web page was written in 2015 and 2016 by Toby Bartels, last edited on 2016 February 1.
 Toby reserves no legal rights to it.

 The permanent URI of this web page